Dinesh0007000/OrderOnTheGo/README.md

 #  OrderOnTheGo — Food Ordering System

 Welcome to **OrderOnTheGo**, a full-stack food ordering platform connecting users with restaurants and their menus.
-This project is developed as a team collaboration, where the database and backend are set up to follow professional standards using MongoDB Atlas and Node.js.
+This project is developed as a team collaboration.

 ---